 Lender Credit: What You Need to Know

-If you’re a homebuyer on a tight budget, your loan officer may suggest you choose an interest rate that comes with a lender credit to help offset your closing costs.
-The catch: The credit usually comes with a higher interest rate.
+If you’re a homebuyer on a tight budget, a lender credit can help reduce how much you need to pay in closing costs.
+But there’s a catch: The credit usually comes with a higher interest rate.

-A mortgage lender credit may be worth it if you’re short on cash, though you’ll want to consider the drawbacks, too.
+A mortgage lender credit may be worth it if you’re short on cash, but you’ll want to consider the drawbacks, too.

 What is a lender credit?

-A lender credit is a cash credit you receive from your lender at closing to cover some or all of your mortgage costs.
-Lender credits can reduce the amount of upfront cash you need to buy or refinance a home and they’re commonly associated with no-closing-cost mortgages.
+A lender credit is a cash credit you receive from your lender to cover some or all of your closing costs.
+Lender credits reduce the amount of upfront cash you need to buy or refinance a home, and are usually associated with no-closing-cost mortgages.

-But despite the association, lender credits don’t cause closing costs to vanish.
-Instead, your lender will pay them, then charge you a higher interest rate for the life of the loan.
-That, in turn, will up your monthly mortgage payment.
+But despite that association, lender credits don’t cause closing costs to vanish.
+Instead, your lender will pay them, then charge you a higher interest rate for the life of your home loan.
+That, in turn, will up your monthly mortgage payment — so you could also end up paying thousands of dollars more over the life of the loan due to that increased interest rate.

 Lender credit limitations